- Ph.D. Macquarie University (specializing in “tungsten-molybdenum-bismuth deposits”). ,

 The Government report was created to “provide clear and accurate answers to Professor Plimer’s questions.
 The answers are based on up-to-date peer reviewed science, and have been reviewed by a number of Australian climate scientists.”

-Plimer Published Heaven and Earth in 2009.
+Ian Plimer Published Heaven and Earth.
 The book asserts that the temperature changes we have observed in the 20th century are within the “normal range of variability,” that significant global warming is not happening and that there is negligible human impact on warming.

 “Plimer probably didn’t expect an astronomer to review his book.
 I couldn’t help noticing on page 120 an almost word-for-word reproduction of the abstract from a well-known loony paper…[that] argues that the sun isn’t composed of 98 per cent hydrogen and helium, as astronomers have confirmed through a century of observation and theory, but is instead similar in composition to a meteorite.